-is becoming more and more popular as pet owners become more health conscious about what their little pups are eating.
+Gluten free dog food is becoming more and more popular as pet owners become more health conscious about what their little pups are eating.

-Dog Food Allergies are very common nowadays, which is why measuring the amounts that your dog eats may be very important to his or her health.
-Dietary Dog First Aid is an important aspect of keeping your dog healthy so that you can enjoy his company for years and years to come.
+Dog food allergies are very common nowadays, which is why measuring the amounts that your dog eats may be very important to his or her health.
+Dietary dog first aid is an important aspect of keeping your dog healthy so that you can enjoy his company for years and years to come.

 Humans are prone to a type of disease known as celiac disease, which is also less formally known as gluten allergies.
-What most people don't know though is that dogs can develop celiac disease just as easily, which is why monitoring gluten intake is a very important aspect of your Dogs Health.
+What most people don't know though is that dogs can develop celiac disease just as easily, which is why monitoring gluten intake is a very important aspect of your dogs health.

 They mostly present themselves in the form of difficulty digesting certain types of food, and allergies like this may also have an effect on your dog's skin and fur, making it dry and scratchy instead of smooth and silky.

 So what is gluten?

 A lot of people hear the term gluten a lot but never have it clearly defined for them.

 Gluten is actually a type of protein that is found in a lot of grains, including wheat, rye, and barley.